- Vote and Act Pro-Life (Helpful Hints for Life)

-- How to Pray the Holy Rosary (Catholic Websites of the Week under laptop)
+- Stories of God's Love (Catholic Website of the Week under laptop)

 Roman Catholic Good News

 "Rachel mourns her children, she refuses to be consoled because her children are no more."

 While this is no one's favorite topic, it is a reality in which we live.
 And when we look for good news, we do not look here.

 On January 22, 1973, seven Supreme Court Justices declared that it was legal to be able to kill children in the womb during all nine months of pregnancy.
 When no previous institution or group ever acted when the presence of a human being was in question, the Supreme Court also said, we do not know when human life begins, but whatever is in the womb, it can be killed.

 Even science states that human life begins at conception as there is not other discernable moment before and after which one can point to and say there was not human life before, and now there is human life.
 Even pro-abortion advocates do not deny this.
 They focus on a woman's 'right to choose' abortion.
 Some people say, 'I am against abortion, but I can't keep a woman from choosing abortion.'